vanessakovalsky/lpic1book/1032-process-text-streams-using-filters.md

 z
 ```

-cut has lots of options:
+cut a de nombreuses options:

 ```
   -b, --bytes=LIST        select only these bytes